[Manager Interview] What are the Infrastructure Unit and Beyond System Solutions Department?

 Hello.
 This is Komatsu from the Public Relations Department.
 It's spring! 🌸 and it's getting warmer!

-This time, we're featuring manager interviews!
+This time, we're featuring an interview with a manager!

 [Manager Interview] Beyond's HR manager explains Beyond's new graduate recruitment process